MarcelFelder-git/01_art_robbery/README.md

       npm run dev
    ````

+---

 ## Live Demo
 You can try out the live version of Art Robbery here:
 [Art Robbery on Vercel](https://01-art-robbery.vercel.app/)

+---

+## Data Source
+Artworks are fetched from the [Art Institute of Chicago API](https://api.artic.edu/docs/),
+which provides open access to thousands of artworks from the museum’s collection.
+Special thanks to the Art Institute of Chicago for making this data publicly available.